Just-As-You-JAY-Virtual-Assistant/JAY/README.md

 ## Requirements
 Before starting to use JAY you will need to install some packages</br>

+### First

+Download the requirements.txt file from this repo

+### Second

+Go to the directory where you downloaded the requirements.txt file and follow the following command:

 FOR WINDOWS</br>
 `$ pip install -r requirements.txt`</br>